-We work closely with a number of partner organisations
+We work closely with a number of other organisations

-We work closely with GAMBICA, the Institue of Measurement and Control, and the Arkwright Scholarship Trust.
+We work closely with a number of other organisations.
 Click on their logos to visit their websites in a new window.

 GAMBICA is the national organisation representing the interests of companies in the instrumentation, control, automation and laboratory technology industry in the UK.
 The diverse nature of the industry is reflected in the five industry sectors represented by the Association:-